Pectoralis Tendon Tear Specialists

 Are you an athlete who participates in weight training?
 If so, you may be at risk of tearing your pectoral muscle.
 A pectoral tear is most commonly found in male athletes due to weight training and other athletic activities and generally occurs during a bench press or eccentric contraction.
-The shoulder specialists at the Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have sustained a pec tear.
+The pectoralis tendon tear specialists at the Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have sustained a pec tear.
 Contact the Shoulder Clinic of Idaho team today!

 What is a Pectoralis Tendon Tear?